-The following chart shows the relationship between the aggregate compensation actually paid to our PEOs and non-PEO NEOs, and the Company's net income.
+The following chart shows the relationship between compensation actually paid and net income.

 Compensation Actually Paid vs. Net Income (Loss)

 All information provided above under the "Pay Versus Performance" heading will not be deemed to be incorporated by reference into any filing of FibroGen under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing, except to the extent FibroGen specifically incorporates such information by reference.